simskij/awesome-software-architecture/readme.md

 - [Wikipedia: DevOps](https://en.wikipedia.org/wiki/DevOps) - Combining software development and operations practices to shorten time to market while maintaining high quality.
 - [The Phoenix Project, by Gene Kim et al](https://www.amazon.com/Phoenix-Project-DevOps-Helping-Business/dp/0988262592) - IT, Devops and helping your Business win :orange_book:.
-- [The Unicorn Project, by Gene Kim](https://www.amazon.com/Unicorn-Project-Developers-Disruption-Thriving-ebook/dp/B07QT9QR41) - Developers, Digital Disruption and Thriving in the Age of Data. :orange_book:
+- [The Unicorn Project, by Gene Kim](https://www.amazon.com/Unicorn-Project-Developers-Disruption-Thriving-ebook/dp/B07QT9QR41) - Developers, Digital Disruption and Thriving in the Age of Data :orange_book:.
 - [Keep CALMS and carry on](https://dwpdigital.blog.gov.uk/2019/03/25/keep-calms-and-carry-on-how-we-do-devops/) - How BPDTS use the CALMS model as a reference for their devops adaptations.
 - [Chaos Engineering at Netfix](https://www.youtube.com/watch?v=6ilMZqKdMMU) - Chaos Engineering is a new discipline within Software Engineering, building confidence in the behavior of distributed systems at scale 🎥.
 - [Adidas DevOps Maturity Framework](https://github.com/adidas/adidas-devops-maturity-framework) - Based in the C.A.L.M.S. definition of DevOps, the framework defines a set of capabilities and guidelines that when adopted, increases efficiency, effectiveness and happiness of the team.